Set up the Magento file system owner

 groups <apache user>to find the group

-Step 3: Put the Magento file system owner in the web server’s group
+Put the Magento file system owner in the web server’s primary group

-Asuming the typical Apache group name for CentOS and Ubuntu), enter the following command as a user with
+Assuming the typical Apache group name for CentOS and Ubuntu, enter the following command as a user with

 usermod -g apache <username>